open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 The sample `AttributesExtractor` implementation above sets two attributes: one extracted from the request, one from the response.
 In general, it is recommended to keep `AttributeKey` instances as static final constants and reuse them.
-Creating a new key each time an attribute is set will introduce unnecessary overhead.
+Creating a new key each time an attribute is set risks introducing unnecessary overhead.

 You can add an `AttributesExtractor` to the `InstrumenterBuilder` by using the `addAttributesExtractor()` or `addAttributesExtractors()` methods.

 ### Set span status by setting the `SpanStatusExtractor`

-By default, the span status is set to `StatusCode.ERROR` when a `Throwable` error occurs, or to `StatusCode.UNSET` in all other cases.
+By default, the span status is set to `StatusCode.ERROR` when a `Throwable` error occurs, and to `StatusCode.UNSET` in all other cases.
 Setting a custom `SpanStatusExtractor` allows to customize this behavior.